Jeep® Badge of Honor

 Ideation and Iteration

-As my teammates finalized the design audit and core elements of the design system, I worked on redesigning assigned pages and components by using the existing system elements and adding new ones whenever required.
+When I joined the Badge of Honor, the basis of the design system were established.
+I worked on redesigning pages and components by using the existing system elements and adding new ones.
 All stages of ideation required keeping design heuristics front of mind.
 On top of that, I focused on presenting the information needed for the user in a way that brings them the most value from perusing each page.
 Below are the main principles I was always mindful of during ideation.

 Keeping It Simple

-I approached the project in a pretty traditional way, trying to keep the flows simple with a touch of fun, without any overwhelming elements or steps yet still allowing the users to accomplish tasks such as checking into the trails or ordering hard badges.
+I tried to keep the flows simple with a touch of fun, without any overwhelming elements or steps, yet still allowing the users to accomplish tasks such as checking into the trails or ordering hard badges.

 One of our goals was to make it super easy for users to navigate the physical badge ordering process.
 We improved the process of checking into trails and badge order process to make them more intuitive.